AngeloHH/AngeloHH/readme.md

 ## About me

 Hello!
 I'm Angelo Herrera, a self-taught and passionate programmer who enjoys continuous learning.
-Currently, I don't have any work experience, but I have worked on some personal projects.
+I have worked at JovenClub (Cuban national network) as a programmer for an anti-cheat system in a game for 2 years.
+In addition, I have worked on some personal projects.
 I use Linux as my desktop operating system in my day-to-day life.

+I enjoy listening to my colleagues and gaining different insights, as I believe this enriches the creativity and problem-solving process.
+I am open to learning from others and working as a team to achieve the best outcomes.

 ## 💼 Projects